Moose: Diet

 Moose are excellent swimmers and are known to wade into water to eat aquatic plants.
 This trait serves a second purpose in cooling down the moose on summer days and ridding itself of black flies.
 Moose are thus attracted to marshes and river banks during warmer months as both provide suitable vegetation to eat and water to wet themselves in.
 Moose have been known to dive over 18 ft to reach plants on lake bottoms, and the complex snout may assist the moose in this type of feeding.
 Moose are the only deer that are capable of feeding underwater.
 As an adaptation for feeding on plants underwater, the nose is equipped with fatty pads and muscles that close the nostrils when exposed to water pressure, preventing water from entering the nose.
 Other species can pluck plants from the water too, but these need to raise their heads in order to swallow.

-Moose are not grazing animals but browsers (concentrate selectors).
+Moose are not grazing animals but browsers (concentrate selectors), and their diet varies on a continuum between soft-leaf browsing and browsing of lignified plant matter.
 Like giraffes, moose carefully select foods with less fiber and more concentrations of nutrients.
 Thus, the moose's digestive system has evolved to accommodate this relatively low-fiber diet.
 Unlike most hooved, domesticated animals (ruminants), moose cannot digest hay, and feeding it to a moose can be fatal.
 The moose's varied and complex diet is typically expensive for humans to provide, and free-range moose require a lot of forested hectarage for sustainable survival, which is one of the main reasons moose have never been widely domesticated.